-(6) Where planning permission is granted for a development in a Beach Resort/Residential zone which has a frontage of two hundred feet or more, the Authority shall ensure that a public right of way to the sea is set aside and dedicated; such a right of way shall be a minimum of six feet wide for every two hundred feet of frontage or part thereof, and may be within an area set aside for setbacks.
+(6) Where planning permission is granted for a development in a Beach Resort/Residential zone which has a frontage of two hundred feet or more, the Authority shall ensure that a public right of way to the sea is set aside and

-16. (1) In an Historic Overlay zone, the Authority shall have a duty to promote and encourage the preservation of historic buildings and conserve their historic architectural heritage.
+Historic Overlay zones 16.
+(1) In an Historic Overlay zone, the Authority shall have a duty to promote and encourage the preservation of historic buildings and conserve their historic architectural heritage.